Python in Visual Studio Code

 Learn the basics of Python.
-View the full lesson on Microsoft Learn: Write basic Python in Notebooks in Visual Studio Code.
+View the full lesson at Write basic Python in Notebooks in Visual Studio Code.

 Set up your Python beginner development environment

 A step-by-step guide to installing and setting up your Python and VS Code environment.
-View the full lesson on Microsoft Learn: Set up your Python beginner development environment with Visual Studio Code.
+View the full lesson at Set up your Python beginner development environment with Visual Studio Code.